openconnectivityfoundation/DeviceBuilder/Readme.md

 - resource_dir: the directory with the swagger resource files (e.g. download the contents of this folder from oneIOTa/github)

-### Optional options dependend on the wanted output:
+### Optional options depended on the wanted output:
 - remove_property : array of properties that needs to be removed, e.g. range, step, etc that are not implemented
 - type: if the resource is multi-valued, e.g. oneOf(integer,number) then one force an single type for this note that this is done on all the resources in the same way.